-Junior: ages 9-11 of age on September 1, 2022
+Junior: ages 9-11 of age on September 1, 2023

-Intermediate: ages 12-14 of age on September 1, 2022
+Intermediate: ages 12-14 of age on September 1, 2023

-Senior: ages 15-19 of age on September 1, 2022
+Senior: ages 15-19 of age on September 1, 2023

-- 14. 4-H/Grange Horse All-Around Showmanship Champion will participate in the All-Around Showmanship contest.
-If the Champion cannot participate, then the reserve Champion will be able to represent the horse 4-H/Grange program. - 15.
+- 14. 4-H/Grange and FFA Horse All-Around Showmanship Champions may participate in the All-Around Showmanship contest.
+If the Champion cannot or doesn't want to participate, then the reserve Champion will be able to represent the horse 4-H/Grange or FFA program. - 15.
 Washington horse exhibitors are required to provide M-F Jr. Show with Washington Health Certificates.
 All horses entering INTO Oregon will be required to have a NEGATIVE Coggins within SIX months of the date entry. - 16.
 ALL Exhibitors must have an approved riding helmet in order to participate and receive their number.
 You must be checked in and have your helmet checked by 8:00 am the day of the show.
 If you are a Washington contestant you will need to show your Health Certificate at the same time you check in your helmet. - 17.
-All contestants must attend exhibitor meeting at 8:15am held in the bleachers. - 18.
+All contestants must attend the exhibitor meeting held at 8:15am in the bleachers. - 18.
 All contestants must check in with the gate person for your class.
 If you need a gate hold, you must let the office know two classes before the class you need the gate hold for. - 19.
 For High Point winners-you will receive your award at the end of the show.
-You must fill out the thank you note and return it to the office at the day of the show. - 20.
+You must fill out the thank you note and return it to the office on the day of the show. - 20.
 Novice/Riding Classes will be Walk/Trot only - 21.
 HIGH POINT AWARD: IF YOU ARE ENTERED IN BOTH ENGLISH AND WESTERN CLASSES, YOUR HIGHEST EQUITATION SCORE WILL BE USED AND TRAIL CLASS WILL BE USED TO BREAK THE TIE FOR HIGH POINT.
 BAREBACK EQUITATION WILL NOT BE USED FOR HI POINT AWARDS. - 22.
-Dad Potter Tryouts will not be available.
+2024 Dad Potter Tryouts will not be available.